 By Claire Bacon, ACN, CNC

 Playing competitive sports can be one of the most exhilarating and rewarding experiences in a young woman’s life.
 The teamwork, friendships, and skills involved can take an otherwise awkward teenager and make her into a confident, high-achieving woman.
 Exercise and the dedication that goes with it can build her physique, self-esteem, and character.
 But what happens when exercise goes too far?
-What happens when an athlete becomes “elite” and sacrifices certain aspects of “normal” life to become the best?
+What happens when a female athlete becomes “elite” and sacrifices certain aspects of “normal” life to become the best?

 The female athlete triad is a syndrome that commonly affects competitive female athletes.
 Three interrelated conditions commonly develop when a girl or young woman goes to extremes in dieting or exercise.
 The triad may manifest differently between individuals, but generally includes the following 3 characteristics:

-• Low energy availability caused by not balancing the calories burned during exercise with calories consumed.
+- Low energy availability caused by not balancing the calories burned during exercise with calories consumed.
 Eating disorders may play a role.

-• Amenorrhea (loss of menstrual periods or delay of first menstrual period) caused by low hormonal output and lack of raw materials (fat and cholesterol) to create hormones.
+- Amenorrhea (loss of menstrual periods or delay of first menstrual period) caused by low hormonal output and lack of raw materials (fat and cholesterol) to create hormones.

-• Low bone mineral density and frequent stress fractures due to malnutrition or malabsorption, and catabolic processes burning through tissue reserves.
+- Low bone mineral density and frequent stress fractures due to malnutrition or malabsorption, and catabolic processes burning through tissue reserves.

 Low Energy and Lackluster Performance